By: Marilyn L. Davis

 I nod.
 “What if I’m the only one who thinks I can do it and no one else does?
 What if I’m fooling myself?”

 “Oh, Carrie.”
 She smiles.
 “Don’t you know that every writer feels that way?
 Fear is part of the job.” ― Candace Bushnell, author of Summer and the City

 There is so much competition for readers, subscribers, and followers today that I think many writers simply don’t publish for fear of being judged and compared to other bloggers.

 It’s rather like ice cream.
 If you only eat “store-bought” vanilla, then you’ll never realize how many varieties there are: natural, gelato, gluten-free, lactose-free, no sugar added, and well, you’re probably getting the point.
 But many people do realize their choices of ice cream, and it’s the same for blogs.
 Readers get selective, and writers get scared.

 When Readers Like the Brand

 Working with people in the addicted population for over twenty-five years, the subject of fear comes up almost daily.
-Just as I ask my clients to identify their fears, I wonder if you’ve tried to isolate your fears when it comes to writing, publishing, or submitting?
-Many people are afraid they won’t be successful in their recovery, I wonder if you’re afraid you won’t be successful as a writer?
+Just as I ask my clients to identify their concerns, I wonder if you’ve tried to isolate your fears when it comes to writing, publishing, or submitting?
+Many people are afraid they won’t be successful in their recovery; I wonder if you’re worried you won’t be successful as a writer?
 Here are some common fears and a few methods for overcoming them.